• Skip to primary navigation

 How to Freeze Beets

-This idea to freeze roasted beets comes from a reader, we tried it and like it.
-We used the Beet Chioggia, our favorite beat for roasting.
+The idea to freeze roasted beets came from a reader; we tried it and liked it.
+We used the Chioggia beet, our favorite beat for roasting.
+However, any beet variety can be used.
+Medium beets are best for roasting.

 How to freeze roasted beets

-Cut the beets into the desired size, you can peel them or roast with skin on and slip the skin off after roasting.
+After cleaning the root vegetables, cut the beets into the desired size; you can peel them or roast them with skin on and slip the skin off after roasting.

-Drizzle with some olive oil or balsamic vinegar and roast for 15-30 minutes at 350F, so that they are barely done, they can just be pierced with a fork.
+Drizzle with olive oil or balsamic vinegar, spread out on a baking sheet, and roast for 15-30 minutes at 350F so they are barely done; they can be pierced with a fork.

-Let cool and transfer the baking sheet into a freezer.
-When frozen, transfer the roasted beets into a freezer bag.
-That way you can easily take portions out as needed.
-Reheat in the oven, sprinkled with some seasoning for about 20 minutes, or in a covered dish in the microwave for 5 minutes.
+Let cool, and transfer the baking sheet into a freezer.
+When frozen, transfer the roasted beets into a freezer bag or container.
+That way, you can easily take portions out as needed.
+Reheat in the oven; this time, you can use a roasting pan, sprinkle with some seasoning for about 20 minutes, or in a covered dish in the microwave for 5 minutes.

 Beets can also be frozen raw when chopped into small pieces.
 This is a great way to freeze beets for soups and borscht.
-Chopped vegetables do not have to be blanched to freeze.
+Chopped vegetables do not have to be blanched in boiling water before freezing.
 Just like carrots, they keep well raw.

 How to freeze chopped beets

-Cut the raw peeled beets into small pieces, transfer into a freezer bag, label and freeze.
-Any beet variety can be frozen like that.
+Peel and cut the raw beets into small pieces with a sharp knife on a cutting board.
+Transfer them into a freezer bag, label, and freeze.
+Any beet variety and size can be frozen like that.

 How to Freeze Greens